Şanlıurfa Province: Geology

 Most of Şanlıurfa province consists of Cenozoic formations.
 Calcareous formations are predominant on the Fatik plateau, west of the Urfa-Harran plain, and in the Tektek Mountains to the east of the plain.
 Among these are vast Eocene deposits north and west of Urfa, as well as younger Oligocene-Miocene deposits on the Tektek and lower Fatik plateaus.
 There are also basalt deposits, dating from the Pliocene-Quaternary periods, just north of the city of Urfa itself.
 These are associated with the Karacadağ Formation.
 These basalt deposits are generally covered by just 5 to 10 cm of soil deposits; in some places, though, there is thick enough topsoil for agriculture.
 On the Harran plain, more recent alluvial deposits from the Quaternary period predominate.

 Economy

 Agriculture is the largest economic sector in Şanlıurfa province.
 As of 2000, 43% of the province's GDP is in agriculture, 40% service, 11% industry, and 6% in construction.
-The total GDP is $1.85 billion USD.
+The total GDP is US$1.85 billion.